 All psychology students have two email accounts with Columbia: one Columbia account and one Psychology account.
 You can activate your Columbia account at ACIS (click on "create an account").
 You may want to make this account forward to your psychology account.
 The Columbia server is cunix.cc.columbia.edu.
 This is the server that you will dial-in to if you connect from home.

-To set up your psychology account, you need to see Peter Tripp, our resident computer go-to guy ().
-He'll set up your account and generally help you with computer problems/questions.
-He is a wonderful person and all of our research would grind to a screeching halt without him.
-The psychology server is paradox.psych.columbia.edu.
+To set up your psychology account, you need to see Ingrid Richter, our resident computer go-to person.
+She'll set up your account and generally help you with computer problems/questions.
+The psychology server is mail.psych.columbia.edu.

 On the second floor there are two Macintosh computer labs (200B and 200C).
 You will need a combination for the outer door to these labs, and swipe access to the individual rooms.
 You must reserve this space if you wish to use it for TA activities, or any other event.
 These labs serve many purposes during the academic year and their #1 priority is to serve courses meeting in them.
 More information on reserving and using these labs: link to 200B/C info can be found in the section on schedulers.